apiaryio/api-elements/docs/element-definitions.md

 Merging SHALL be defined based on the type of entries in `content` as follows:
 - [Array Element](#array-element) - List concatenation
-- [Object Element](#object-element) - Set union; if duplicit property keys are encountered during concatenation, all but the last SHALL be discarded; tooling SHOULD emit a warning in such a case.
+- [Object Element](#object-element) - Set union; if duplicit property keys are encountered during merging, all but the last SHALL be discarded; tooling SHOULD emit a warning in such a case.
 - [Select Element](#select-element) - Option concatenation
 - [String Element](#string-element) - Last entry in Extend Element SHALL be used, previous are ignored
 - [Boolean Element](#boolean-element) - Last entry in Extend Element SHALL be used, previous are ignored